Singapore probes drones at airport that disrupted 63 flights

 Drones are largely controlled by operators via a radio control link, on a frequency that’s similar to Wi-Fi.
 A jammer gun temporarily disables this connection.

-“In absence of a control link, most drones are designed to switch into ‘fail-safe’ mode, and may either attempt to return to its original location or immediately land,” said Foong Shaohui, an associated professor who researches unmanned systems at the Singapore University of Technology and Design.
+“In absence of a control link, most drones are designed to switch into ‘fail-safe’ mode, and may either attempt to return to its original location or immediately land,” said Foong Shaohui, an associate professor who researches unmanned systems at the Singapore University of Technology and Design.

 “It would be possible to identify the operators by analyzing the information stored in the drone” such as pictures and flight data, he added.